 Step 3.
 Next, click on Uninstall a Program from the list of settings.

-Now, redownload Minecraft on your computer and try launching it once again to see if the issue would still occur on your computer.
+Now, re-download Minecraft on your computer and try launching the game through the Minecraft launcher once again to see if the issue would still occurs on your computer.